gayverjr/pyemap/docs/index.rst

-.. pyemap documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. pyemap documentation main file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.